Archie (dog): Biography

-Archie has been depicted in several paintings.
-Warhol painted a silkscreen portrait of Archie and Johnson.
-He was painted by Jamie Wyeth, and Warhol did a portrait of Amos for Archie.
-In 1977, Warhol told Barbara Isenberg of the Los Angeles Times, "Archie has a really good beginning (art) collection."

-Eventually, Warhol stopped taking Archie to events, certain that he would be entertained with Amos at home.
-They lived at 57 E 66th St on Manhattan's Upper East Side, and Johnson managed his decorating business from the fourth floor.
-Archie and Amos would use the elevator in the townhouse.
+Eventually, Warhol stopped taking Archie to events, confident that he would be entertained at home with Amos.
+The dogs lived with Warhol and Johnson at 57 East 66th Street on Manhattan's Upper East Side, where Johnson operated his decorating business from the fourth floor.
+Archie and Amos regularly rode the elevator in the townhouse.
+Warhol had amassed a collection of antique furniture for the residence, which Johnson decorated.
+He also provided the dogs with an extensive collection of toys and used a miniature 19th-century doll bed as their bed.

-On August 3, 1980, Warhol told his diary: "It was Archie's birthday and he's eight or nine or even older.
+On August 3, 1980, Warhol recorded in his diary: "It was Archie's birthday and he's eight or nine or even older.
 I gave him a box of Hartz Mountain treats."
-When Johnson moved out of Warhol's townhouse in December 1980, the two shared custody of Archie and Amos.
-Johnson would take them for the weekend to his apartment on the Upper West Side of Manhattan.
-In a December 1986 diary entry, Warhol said: Archie and Amos were sick last night.
+After Warhol and Johnson separated in December 1980, they shared custody of Archie and Amos.
+Johnson would take the dogs for the weekend to his apartment on the Upper West Side of Manhattan.
+In a December 1986 diary entry, Warhol said:

+Archie and Amos were sick last night.
 Jed picked them up and took them to the doctor's.
 Ran into him later, he was with Katy Jones, and he was talking about what was wrong with the dogs.
 They're just really getting old.
 I told Jed I'd give him one of the Dog paintings.
-Life's so short and a dog's life is even shorter—they'll both be going to heaven soon.In February 1987, Warhol died following gallbladder surgery.
-Archie and Amos survived him, and they lived with Johnson until their deaths years later.
-Archie appeared with Johnson in the June 1992 issue of Harper's Bazaar.
+Life's so short and a dog's life is even shorter—they'll both be going to heaven soon.Archie and Amos outlived Warhol, who died in February 1987 from complications following gallbladder surgery.
+Johnson subsequently assumed full custody of both dogs.

+In 1988, Archie and Amos were photographed with Johnson for the ASPCA benefit exhibition The Four-Footed, Finned or Feathered Four Hundred, which featured photographs of prominent New Yorkers and their pets.
+The photograph was published in the December 5, 1988 issue of Women's Wear Daily.
+Archie later appeared with Johnson in the June 1992 issue of Harper's Bazaar.
 According to Warhol's friend Paige Powell, Archie and Amos "lived to be about 21 years old."